evankiely/PyOT/PassiveThermostat/README.md

 **Note** that SSH is disabled by default, so if you intend to set this up, you will need physical access and interface methods.

 If you would like to allow SSH with caveats, [check out this guide](https://pimylifeup.com/raspberry-pi-ufw/), and remember to enable it in the settings.
 If you go this route, it does make a number of things easier, especially if you [install VSCode](https://code.visualstudio.com/docs/setup/raspberry-pi) and the [requisite Remote Development extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack), which will enable you to develop on the Pi from a different machine.
+You should also be aware that this may not function on networks which have explicit limits imposed regarding how machines on the network communicate.

 **Before anything else, you should always run `sudo apt update` and `sudo apt full-upgrade` to ensure your OS and software(s) are fully up to date.**